nomedal/manjaro_setup/README.md

 * Boot and configure boot by pressing `e` on boot option.
 * Locate `quiet` in config under `setparams`.
 * Replace `quiet` with `acpi_osi='Windows 2018'` Hit `F10` to start booting.

+### Clonezilla
+#### Making a backup
+* Use the live boot USB device which you used for Manjaro installation.
+* Backup harddrive or drive to use for Manjaro backup.
+* Launch live boot manjaro from USB.
+* Open terminal `ctrl + alt + t` and type `sudo clonezilla`.
+* Follow the setup, note that the folder you choose to backup your manjaro to, need to be in that media's `root`.

 ### Git
 https://git-scm.com/book/en/v2/GitHub-Account-Setup-and-Configuration